Amie Comeaux

-Amie Noelle Comeaux (/ˈkoʊmoʊ/; December 4, 1976 – December 21, 1997) was an American country music singer who gained fame in her teens.
-Her debut album, Moving Out, was released on Polydor Records in 1994, and it produced the single "Who's She to You", a No. 64 on the Billboard country charts.
+Amie Noelle Comeaux (/ˈkoʊmoʊ/; December 4, 1976 – December 21, 1997) was an American country music singer and songwriter who gained fame in her teens.
+Her debut studio album, Moving Out, was released on Polydor Records in 1994, and it produced the single "Who's She to You", a No. 64 on the Billboard country charts.
 Two posthumous albums, A Very Special Angel and Memories Left Behind, were issued in 1998 and 2007, respectively.

 Early life

 Comeaux first began singing at nursing homes and weddings as a child.
 When she was nine years old, she sang the Star-Spangled Banner at a New Orleans Saints game in the Louisiana Superdome, and continued to do so throughout her teenage years.
 Comeaux was also chosen to play the lead role in Annie at the Baton Rouge Little Theater.

 Career

 Record producer Harold Shedd had been working with Comeaux since she was ten years old, helping her with her singing skills.

 In 1993, she was signed to Polydor Records label.
 A year later, her debut album Moving Out was released; however, Polydor closed its doors soon afterward, and Comeaux was left without a record deal.
 Toby Keith, who was also on Polydor at the time, had offered to help with Comeaux's second album before the label's closure.